LLM4Coq/pytanque/README.md

 # Pytanque

-Pytanque is a Python API for lightweight communication with the Rocq proof assistant, with applications on machine learning and software engineering
+Pytanque is a Python API for lightweight communication with the Rocq proof assistant.

 ## Install